akaeba/ATWG/README.md

 myChamber.stop()                        # stop chamber
 ```

 The _open_ procedure accepts as argument an yaml file with RS232 configuration.
-In case of no argument is the [default](https://github.com/akaeba/ATWG/blob/master/espec/sh_if_default.yaml) used.
+In case of no argument [default](https://github.com/akaeba/ATWG/blob/master/espec/sh_if_default.yaml)s are used.

 ## File listing